graue/luasynth/README.md

 Currently there's a demo driver app and you can run this:

-    lua main.lua amp -gain -20
+    luajit main.lua amp -gain -20

-But it doesn't actually do anything.
-Reading/writing floats is seemingly not practical with pure Lua.
-Maybe it could use [struct](http://www.inf.puc-rio.br/~roberto/struct/).
+The above command reads 32-bit float samples from stdin, attenuates them by 20 decibels, and writes the result to stdout.

+Unfortunately, vanilla Lua doesn't provide a way to do binary IO, so LuaJIT is required for the driver (main.lua).
+However, the effects themselves, such as amp.lua, will work (albeit slower) in plain Lua.